sawa-ko/neko-plugins/packages/subcommands-advanced/README.md

  		});
  	}

- 	public override registerApplicationCommands(interaction: ApplicationCommandRegistry) {
+ 	public override registerApplicationCommands(registry: ApplicationCommandRegistry) {
  		registry.registerChatInputCommand(
 			(ctx) => {
 				// If you want to link commands in groups of subcommands you first need to register them in the builder context of the parent command.